-Dr. Steven A. Burr is Director of Program Operations and Affiliate Assistant Professor in the Graduate Liberal Studies program at Loyola University Maryland, Affiliated Lecturer in the Graduate Liberal Studies program at Georgetown University, and Editor of Confluence–The Journal of Graduate Liberal Studies.
+Dr. Steven A. Burr is Director of Program Operations and Affiliate Assistant Professor in the Graduate Liberal Studies program at Loyola University Maryland and Editor of Confluence–The Journal of the AGLSP.
 His first book, Finite Transcendence: Existential Exile and the Myth of Home (Lexington Books/Rowman and Littlefield, 2014), examines the human engagement, aesthetically and existentially, with the finitude and limits that define human existence.
-More recently, he has written on identity, marginalization, and liberal education for the journal Zeteo.
+More recently, he has written on identity, marginalization, and liberal education for the journals Zeteo and Soundings.
 He completed his doctoral work in liberal studies at Georgetown University.

 'FROM THE EDITOR' ARCHIVE